Canon SX60 vs Fujifilm X20

 It is notable that the SX60 has a microphone port, which is missing on the X20.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the SX60 and the X20 have been discontinued, but can regularly be found used on eBay.
+Both the SX60 and the X20 have been discontinued, but can regularly be found used on ebay.
 The X20 was replaced by the Fujifilm X30, while the SX60 was followed by the Canon SX70.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SX60 and X20 can be found, respectively, in the Canon SX60 Manual (free pdf) or the online Fujifilm X20 Manual.

 So how do things add up?
 Is the Canon SX60 better than the Fujifilm X20 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.